-- 5. Signal-to-noise ratio (dB) SNR is a measure of the difference in level between the full scale output and the output with no signal applied.
-(No Auto-zero or Automute function is employed in achieving these results). - Dynamic range (dB) DNR is a measure of the difference between the highest and lowest portions of a signal.
-Normally a THD measurement at 60dB below full scale.
-The measured signal is then corrected by adding the 60dB to it. (e.g. THD @ -60dB=-32dB, DR= 92dB). - 7.
-THD (dB) THD is a ratio, of the rms values, of Distortion/Signal. - 8.
+- 1. Ratio of output level with 1kHz full scale input, to the output level with all zeros into the digital input, measured 'A' weighted over a 20Hz to 20kHz bandwidth. - All performance measurements done with 20kHz low pass filter, and where noted an A-weight filter.
+Failure to use such a filter will result in higher THD+N and lower SNR and Dynamic Range readings than are found in the Electrical Characteristics.
+The low pass filter removes out of band noise; although it is not audible it may affect dynamic specification values - 3.
+CAP pin decoupled with 10uF and 0.1uF capacitors (smaller values may result in reduced performance). - 4.
+Power down occurs 1.5μs after MCLK is stopped. - 5.
+Signal-to-noise ratio (dB) SNR is a measure of the difference in level between the full scale output and the output with no signal applied.
+(No Auto-zero or Automute function is employed in achieving these results). - 6.
+Dynamic range (dB) DNR is a measure of the difference between the highest and lowest portions of a signal.
+Normally a THD+N measurement at 60dB below full scale.
+The measured signal is then corrected by adding the 60dB to it. (e.g. THD+N @ -60dB= -32dB, DR= 92dB). - 7.
+THD+N (dB) THD+N is a ratio, of the rms values, of (Noise + Distortion)/Signal. - 8.
 Stop band attenuation (dB) Is the degree to which the frequency spectrum is attenuated (outside audio band). - 9.
 Channel Separation (dB) Also known as Cross-Talk.
 This is a measure of the amount one channel is isolated from the other.
 Normally measured by sending a full scale signal down one channel and measuring the other.